 Cameras contain a lot of sensitive electronics as well as some moving parts, neither of which appreciate dust or sand.
 In addition, if dust gets onto your camera’s sensor it can cause unsightly spots to appear in your images.

 Also be careful about where you set your camera.
-Don’t place it on the ground or other dirty surfaces, and don’t leave it outside for any longer than it needs to be outside.
+Don’t place it on the ground or other dirty surfaces, and don’t leave it outside for any longer than it needs to be.

-Next, remember to use a lens cap if your camera lens supports them as this will help to keep the front element dust free.
+Next, remember to use a lens cap if your camera lens supports one, as this will help to keep the front element dust free.
 Just keep the lens cap in your pocket and place it on the camera whenever you are not using it.
-If your lens supports it, then a lens hood and a UV filter can also provide much needed protection.
+If your lens supports it, then a lens hood and a UV filter can also provide much needed protection for the front of the lens.

 If you are using a camera where you can change lenses, try to change the lens in a dust-free location if possible, such as in your hotel or when stopped in a sheltered place.
 Try not to change your lenses more than you need to when in dusty situations.